Castlecliff Branch

-The Castlecliff Branch is a branch line railway 5.88 km long in the Manawatu-Whanganui region of New Zealand's North Island.
+The Castlecliff Branch is a branch line railway 5.88 km long in the Manawatū-Whanganui region of New Zealand's North Island.
 It is an extension of the Wanganui Branch from Taupo Quay in central Whanganui and follows the Whanganui River to Castlecliff on the South Taranaki Bight of the Tasman Sea.
 From its opening on 31 October 1885 until 1 February 1956 when the NZR took over, it was owned by the Wanganui Heads Railway Company, later renamed the Castlecliff Railway Company.
 From 5 September 2006 services on the branch (named the Castlecliff Industrial Line) were suspended but the infrastructure remained in place.

 In 2011 KiwiRail resumed services on part of the line.

 Construction

 In 1878, the Foxton and Wanganui Railway was opened.
 The southernmost portion between Foxton and Longburn became the now-closed Foxton Branch, the section from Longburn through Palmerston North to Marton part of the North Island Main Trunk Railway, the section from Marton to Aramoho part of the Marton - New Plymouth Line, and the 5 km from Aramoho to central Wanganui, opened on 21 January 1878, became the Wanganui Branch.
 This line was intended to link the ports of Wanganui and Foxton with the Manawatu hinterland and form part of a trunk route from Wellington to Taranaki.
 However the line's terminus at Taupo Quay was roughly 6 km from Whanganui's port at Castecliff.
 This led to the formation of the "Wanganui Heads Railway Company" (WHRC) to provide a direct rail link to the port.

 The WHRC was floated in early 1882, and on 4 October 1882 the WHRC issued notice of its proposal to build the line under the District Railways Act of 1877.
 In July 1884 the WHRC called for tenders to construct the railway.
 The first sod was turned on 4 August 1884 at a public ceremony attended by approximately 400 people.
 Construction took a little over a year, and the line opened on 31 October 1885.